pluto-lang/pluto/examples/daily-joke-slack/README.md

+---
+title: A joke bot for slack
+description: Creates a simple joke bot on AWS using the Slack WebAPI.
+The bot will send a daily joke to a specified channel.
+tags: ["AWS", "TypeScript"]
+---

 # A Joke Bot for Slack

 This article presents a sample application using Pluto that creates a simple joke bot on AWS using the Slack WebAPI.
 The bot will send a daily joke to a specified channel.